gruntwork-io/docs/docs/2.0/docs/overview/getting-started/link-github-id.md

 Now that you’ve linked your GitHub account, return to the [DevOps Foundations Getting Started Checklist](/2.0/docs/overview/getting-started/index.md) to continue setting up your DevOps Foundations.

-## Related Knowledge Base Discussions
+## Related knowledge base discussions

 - [I have linked my GitHub Account but do not have code access](https://github.com/orgs/gruntwork-io/discussions/715)
 - [How can I change my GitHub account (unlink/link)?](https://github.com/orgs/gruntwork-io/discussions/713)